antononcube/SystemModeling/Presentations/DataScienceStudyGroup-SouthFL-Meetup-March-2025/System-dynamics-modeling.md

 ### System Dynamics Modeling

-Generated using Grok with the prompt:
+Generated using Grok 3 beta with the prompt:

 > Give the System Dynamics (SD) model for that outline:
 > - Clearly indicate what the stocks and what the rates